-Distance learning degree programs in counseling generally culminate in a Master of Science or Master of Education degree, depending on the requirements of the program.
+Distance learning degree programs in counseling generally culminate in a Master of Science or Master of Education degree, depending on the requirements of the program, and can focus on rehabilitative counseling, family therapy counseling and school counseling.
 Common courses for all programs include counseling theory, ethical decision making, professional practices and case management.
 In addition, most distance-learning counseling master's degree programs also require a certain amount of clinical experience or on-site training.

 M.S. in School Counseling

 This program trains students to counsel children at the elementary and secondary level of education.
 Future counselors are provided with an understanding of counseling theory and developmental psychology; they complete their training at a K-12 school.

 - Developmental Psychology